-The recent amendments to the Act, which come into effect in late July, also provide further relief for eligible SMEs (i.e. companies with not more than $100 million in annual turnover in 2019) and Non-Profit Organisations (NGOs) who are commercial tenants.
+The Act also provides further relief for eligible SMEs (i.e. companies with not more than $100 million in annual turnover in 2019) and Non-Profit Organisations (NGOs) who are commercial tenants.

-Under the amended law, eligible SMEs will be entitled to a rental waiver of 2 months of their base rental for April and May 2020 (or 1 month, for April 2020, if they are renting an industrial/office property).
-The costs incurred for this rental waiver will be borne by the government.
+From 31 July 2020, eligible SMEs will be entitled to a rental waiver of 2 months of their base rental for April and May 2020 (or 1 month, for April 2020, if they are renting an industrial/office property).
+The costs incurred for this rental relief will be borne by the government.

 On top of that, eligible SMEs who have seen a significant drop of 35% or more in their average monthly revenue from April to May 2020 (as compared to the same months in 2019) as a result of COVID-19 will be entitled to a waiver of an additional 2 months of their base rental for June and July 2020 (or 1 month, for May 2020, if they are renting an industrial/office property).

-The costs incurred for these 2 additional months of rental waiver will be borne by the landlord.
+The costs incurred for these 2 additional months of rental relief will be borne by the landlord.